nasa-fornax/fornax-documentation/README.md

   * The platform is currently available by invitation only.
 ### How to Log in?
   * Log in at  https://daskhub.fornaxdev.mysmce.com/
+  ### How to choose an instance?
+   There are several options for the size of the compute.
+Please select the smallest that you can use for testing and exploration.
+Do not use the larger images unless you have already tested a smaller subset of the analysis on a smaller compute instance.
 ### How to end a session?
   *  Before loggin out, please shut down your server.
 This is an important step which insures the server you are using doesn't keep running in the background, thereby wasting resources.
   *  Go to `File` Menu and click on `hub control panel` as in the below image, which will bring up the option to `stop my server`(in red).
 After stopping the server, please `logout` in the upper right of the jupyterhub window.